 I am bowled over by how much is in the bags … The quality of the activity cards and materials is very high…… Also, as a school, we’ve always very much put the emphasis on being outdoors in nature rather than being indoors on screens.
 So, the nature angle of these activities is a great idea.

-The packs have been positively received across the board.
-Our partners have all commented on the quality and variety of activities and materials provided, noting their appreciation of a focus on well-being through nature connection.
+The packs were positively received across the board.
+Our partners all commented on the quality and variety of activities and materials provided, noting their appreciation of a focus on well-being through nature connection.

-Ceredigion TAF are using the packs very creatively.
-For some of their teenagers, a virtual group has been set up co-hosted by Ceredigion TAF, Ceredigion Council’s Youth Team and Cambrian Wildwood.
-Once a week for 6 weeks the group meet online to do one of the activities together from the pack of activity cards, with another activity from the pack being set for the teenagers to do by themselves (or with their families) outdoors during the week.
-For their pre-school children, Ceredigion TAF are distributing Nature Arts Drop packs along with vouchers to buy wellies and coats to families facing hardship.
-TAF began facilitating a virtual group for these families in the new year.
-The main aim is to encourage parents to take their children out to try the Nature Arts Drop activities, by using the resources in the packs supplemented by story books.
+Ceredigion TAF used the packs very creatively.
+For some of their teenagers, a virtual group was set up co-hosted by Ceredigion TAF, Ceredigion Council’s Youth Team and Cambrian Wildwood.
+Once a week for 6 weeks the group met online to do one of the activities together from the pack of activity cards, with another activity from the pack being set for the teenagers to do by themselves (or with their families) outdoors during the week.
+For their pre-school children, Ceredigion TAF distributed Nature Arts Drop packs along with vouchers to buy wellies and coats to families facing hardship.
+TAF also began facilitating a virtual group for these families.
+The main aim was to encourage parents to take their children out to try the Nature Arts Drop activities, by using the resources in the packs supplemented by story books.

-It has been very rewarding to see how different agencies are engaging with and responding to Nature Arts Drop.
+It was very rewarding to see how different agencies engaged with and responded to Nature Arts Drop.
 Cambrian Wildwood have enjoyed building new partnerships with these agencies and schools, with the aim of working with more vulnerable and disadvantaged children and families in the future.
 The nature activity cards have all been uploaded to the Arts Drop website.
-All schools in Ceredigion, plus schools in Powys and Meirionnydd and other agencies who support vulnerable and disadvantaged children and their families, have been sent the link to the website for teachers and keyworkers to access and use the activities with all their pupils in their school grounds etc. As the school closures and pandemic continue and reports show that mental health is deteriorating, well-being is of increasing importance for all our children and young people across Wales.
+All schools in Ceredigion, plus schools in Powys and Meirionnydd and other agencies who support vulnerable and disadvantaged children and their families, have been sent the link to the website for teachers and keyworkers to access and use the activities with all their pupils in their school grounds etc. As the recovery from the pandemic continues and reports show that mental health is deteriorating, well-being is of increasing importance for all our children and young people across Wales.
 Hopefully, Nature Arts Drop will help some of these children now and in the future.

 It’s so nice to have something that isn’t on screen.
 The children have been spending more time on screens during and after lockdown and their levels of anxiety have risen as a result.
 Children are feeling isolated and don’t know how to articulate this.
 Thank you so much.
 We are overwhelmed by the increase in referrals since Covid-19 started.
 This will really help.